mgil214/gke-and-goapp/README.md

 Create a branch in this repository and commit all your work products there.

-- Google Cloud Project for this assignment: `marat-245008`
-- Google account to complete it with: `marat.r.g@gmail.com`

 ### Service

 You will find ready-made service code under `services` directory written in Go.